-Triathlon events come in many flavours and the Reading triathlon is very much a familiar beans on toast to many in Team Trivelo having conquered it many times before.
+Triathlon events come in many flavours.
+The Reading triathlon is very much a familiar beans on toast to many in Team Trivelo having conquered it many times before.
 Our blog this week gives an inside review of last Sunday’s race for any looking to enjoy this event in the future.
 We share our experience of the Reading triathlon race review.

 Racing on a Sunday with no Saturday registration means a pretty early start for all but the most local of locals.
 The event is run from the Reading lakes hotel using the Tri2o open water swimming centre.
 Parking is a solid 20 minute walk away from this at Green park although for most this was replaced with a leisurely ride balancing their tri gear in various methods as they wobble along the route.
 Transition is well set up with opportunity to rack your bike immediately with allocated race numbers.
 Don’t expect to start empire building as your space is tight.
 No chance to sprawl out.